OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

  }
 ```

-To identify potential buffer overflows, look for uses of unsafe string functions (`strcpy`, `strcat`, other functions beginning with the “str” prefix, etc.) and potentially vulnerable programming constructs, such as copying user input into a limited-size buffer.
+To identify potential buffer overflows, look for uses of unsafe string functions (`strcpy`, `strcat`, other functions beginning with the "str" prefix, etc.) and potentially vulnerable programming constructs, such as copying user input into a limited-size buffer.
 The following should be considered red flags for unsafe string functions:

 - `strcat`
 - `strcpy`